K4PT41N/nandgame_solutions/Solutions/Network/network.md

 DEFINE current_pixel_index_inc 0x20
 ```

 We first store some values that we will need later: message length and address where we want to start drawing the image (must be between 0x4000 and 0x6000).
-First I access the address that I want to use for storing the bit length of the message, which is 16 + 1 bits.
+First we access the address that we want to use for storing the bit length of the message, which is 16 + 1 bits.
 ```
 # store current index packet + control
 A = message_payload_length